6 min read · Design

 Key takeaways

-- Architectural intent guides material choice
+- Architectural intent should drive material choice, not the reverse

 FAQ